ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

     @Override
     public AssetClassBehavior visitLiveStockAndMeat() {
-        throw new NotImplementedException("My awesome new feature is not  enabled yet for livestock and meat.")
+        throw new NotImplementedException("This feature is not enabled yet for livestock and meat.")
     }
 });
 ```

 # In a nutshell

-One of my missions was rich of treatments which were different according to enum values.
-I discovered this practice as it was the standard way the team chose to deal with enum.
+During one of my mission, the team was facing a huge number of enums and many business logic was based upon their values.
+The visitor pattern was our shield against unpredicted edge cases.
+It became the standard way to deal with enum in the whole code base.
-It revealed us many unseen edge cases while coding and then became an automatism.

-There is no need to go through this pattern when enums are purely descriptive or if only one place uses it as a behavior discriminant.
-In such cases, sticking to a simple switch-case statement will probably be enough.

-However, bringing the heavy artillery when meeting multiple switch-case statements on an enum is definitely worth the extra cost.
-It reduces the coupling between enum and business logic and can save time by highlighting unseen cases.
+Using this pattern is not necessary if your enums are purely descriptive.
+However, bringing the heavy artillery is definitively worth the extra cost.
+Breaking the coupling between enum's values and the business logic offers flexibility while the compiler provides an instantaneous feedback about potential oversight and edge cases.